viamrobotics/reid-object-tracking/README.md

-#### Example of directory tree
+### Example of directory tree

-In the example below, all faces detected in any pictures within the directory `French_Team` will have an embedding associated with the label `French_Team`.
+In the example below, all persons (or faces) detected in any pictures within the directory `French_Team` will have an embedding associated with the label `French_Team`.
 The supported image formats for known faces are PNG and JPEG.
 ```
 path
 └── to